 Best Places To Live in New Jersey: Central Jersey

 Home to the state capital of Trenton, Central Jersey covers the area from Bridgewater to Toms River.
-Like North Jersey, Central Jersey cities are popular places to live because of their close proximity to New York and other metropolitan areas.
-Central Jersey is literally the crossroads of the Garden State, where the New Jersey Turnpike and Golden State Parkway meet.
+Like North Jersey, the best towns in Central Jersey receive their high marks because of their close proximity to New York and other metropolitan areas.
+Central Jersey is literally the crossroads of the Garden State, where the New Jersey Turnpike and Garden State Parkway meet.

-A split-level house in Princeton Junction, New Jersey, features a white siding exterior, black shutters, and a red front door.
+A large Colonial-style house in Princeton Junction, New Jersey, featuring a white siding exterior, black shutters, and a red front door.

 Princeton Junction is one of the more family-friendly Central Jersey cities, boasting a strong school district and lots of parks.